-Pedak has over 45 years of knowledge and experience in measuring Aw value (water activity) and we are only too happy to share our knowledge!
-You can read more about water activity in the following blog.
+Pedak has built up over 45 years of knowledge and experience in measuring Aw value (water activity) and we are only too happy to share it!
+Find out more about water activity in the following blog.

 Aw value (water activity)

-Measurement is carried out for the purpose of quality control for:
+Aw value (water activity) measurement is carried out for controlling the quality of: